StoyanVenDimitrov/text_technology/README.md

 ```python
 python wikipedia_to_xml.py --term="matrix" --search_limit=10
 ```
-The resulting .xml file is saved as matrix.xml at the xml_single_files folder.
-Validate the .xml file with a DTD grammar
+The resulting .xml file is saved as matrix.xml at the xml_single_files folder, validate the .xml file with a DTD grammar

 Translate the content of the XML file in MySQL database:
 ```python